 Sahaja Spirit inspires personal + professional growth + evolution so that you may inspire the world.
-As an assistant, mentor and affiliate teacher trainer for Shiva Rea's Samudra Global School for Living Yoga, it is my passion and purpose to offer Teacher Trainings, Mentorships + Continuing Education Workshops to deepen yoga teachers' dedication and studentship to the path of practice.
+As an assistant, mentor and affiliate teacher trainer for Shiva Rea's Samudra Global School for Living Yoga, it is my passion and purpose to offer Prana Vinyasa® Lifestyle Immersions, Yoga Teacher Trainings, Yoga Teacher Mentorships + Continuing Education Workshops to deepen your dedication to the path of practice as the fertile ground from which your creative offerings flourish.

 prana vinyasa yoga teacher training